In Finland, you can get help and advice with financial matters if you have money problems.

 If your financial problems are caused by your gambling problem, you should seek help.

-You can seek help for gambling problems from A-clinics (A-klinikka), mental health clinics (mielenterveystoimisto) and health centres (terveyskeskus).
-In some municipalities, social offices (sosiaalitoimisto) and parishes can also provide assistance.
+You can seek help for gambling problems from A-Clinics (A-klinikka), mental health and substance abuse services (mielenterveys- ja päihdepalvelut) and health and social services centres (sosiaali- ja terveyskeskus).
 Help is also available to close relatives of gambling addicts.

 Help for gambling problems is also available from organisations.
 The multi-language AddictionLink (Päihdelinkki) online service contains a wealth of information on gambling problems.